emacs-lsp/lsp-sonarlint/README.md

 (require 'lsp-sonarlint-html)
 (setq lsp-sonarlint-html-enabled t)

 (require 'lsp-sonarlint-javascript)
 (setq lsp-sonarlint-javascript-enabled t)

+(require 'lsp-sonarlint-typescript)
+(setq lsp-sonarlint-typescript-enabled t)
 ```

-Now we can active the lsp extension.
+Now we can activate the lsp extension.

 The extension will check every plugin path and ask if it is not find to download it,
 the default path is defined in **lsp-sonarlint-LANGUAGENAME-analyzer-path**.